durability-labs/archivist-docs/README.md

  - Make a PR to the upstream repository

  Project structure
- - `learn` - All information to learn about Codex
+ - `learn` - All information to learn about Archivist
- - `networks` - Codex networks related information
+ - `networks` - Archivist networks related information
- - `developers` - Codex development process and guides
+ - `developers` - Archivist development process and guides

 ## Internationalization